quozl/netrek-client-cow/README.md

 ## Frequently Asked Questions

+### Local server

+See [netrek-server](https://github.com/quozl/netrek-server) for how to set up a local server.
+Once started, the server will be shown in the server list.

 ### Lag when many ships nearby

 Graphics load can exceed capacity.
 The game does not detect this.